Search the Health Library

 Find Research Faculty

 Enter the last name, specialty or keyword for your search below.

 School of Medicine

-Elizabeth A. Hunt, MD, MPH, PhD, “Betsy”, was recently named the first Director of the Johns Hopkins Simulation Center.
-She graduated AOA from Albany Medical College in 1995.
+Elizabeth A. Hunt, MD, MPH, PhD, “Betsy”, is the David S. and Marilyn M. Zamierowski Director of the Johns Hopkins Medicine Simulation Center.
+She graduated as a member of the Alpha Omega Alpha Honor Society from Albany Medical College in 1995.
 This was followed by a combined residency in Internal Medicine and Pediatrics, and a Pediatric Chief Residency at Duke University.
 Subsequently, she did a Pediatric Critical Care fellowship at Johns Hopkins.
-Dr. Hunt also completed a Masters in Public Health and a PhD in Clinical Epidemiology at the Johns Hopkins Bloomberg School of Public Health.
+Dr. Hunt was elected to the Delta Omega Honor Society at the Johns Hopkins Bloomberg School of Public Health where completed a Masters in Public Health and a PhD in Clinical Epidemiology.
 Her thesis involved the use of simulation to assess the performance of pediatric residents during pediatric cardiopulmonary arrests.
-Her work analyzing in-hospital resuscitation systems through the use of simulation has resulted in receipt of the 2003 “Pearl M. Stetler Grant for Women Researchers”, the First Place Award for a Platform Presentation at the 2004 International Meeting on Medical Simulation, the 2004 Johns Hopkins “Helen Taussig Young Investigator Award” and the 2004 Johns Hopkins “Harriet Lane House Staff Appreciation Award”.